 And a snippet of nurturing solitude will do exactly that.
 Fifteen minutes a day is good, thirty minutes even better; one hour would be ideal.
 During that time it’s just you, the passing minutes, and a willingness to surrender into a space where nothing needs to be done.

 And it’s all so portable.
 Wherever you go you always carry with you the potential for carving out a stretch of time alone.
 Whatever activities you are engaged in, the choice of taking a respite always waits patiently on the sidelines.
 And although this choice is readily available, free, and remarkably effective at renewing your energy levels, it is seldom acknowledged let alone used.

 The unfortunate truth is the very nature of your overstimulated life inhibits an easy acceptance of time where you aren’t “doing” something.

 When you take fifteen, thirty, or sixty minutes alone, you take a step outside your normal activity-driven life.
-You form a sacred space in which the plentiful energies drenching the ethers can seep into your cells.
+You form a sacred space in which the plentiful energies drenching the ether can seep into your cells.